robertoreale/virtuoso-dba/manuscript/README.md

     ) WHERE ROWNUM <= &n;

+## Associate blocking and blocked sessions

+*Keywords*: self join, locking

+    SELECT
+        l1.sid AS blocking,
+        l2.sid AS blocked
+    FROM
+        gv$lock l1 JOIN gv$lock l2 USING (id1, id2)
+    WHERE
+        l1.block = 1 AND l2.request > 0;

 ## Calculate the size of the temporary tablespaces

 *Keywords*: aggregate functions, dynamic views, logical storage